dwzpku/ob/wiki/math/set/zfc.md

 If consistent, ZFC cannot prove the existence of the [inaccessible cardinals](inaccessible_cardinal "inaccessible cardinal") that [category theory](category_theory "category theory") requires.
-Huge sets of this nature are possible if ZF is augmented with [Tarski\'s axiom](TarskiGrothendieck_set_theory "Tarski's axiom").
+Huge sets of this nature are possible if ZF is augmented with [Tarski's axiom](TarskiGrothendieck_set_theory "Tarski's axiom").
 Assuming that axiom turns the axioms of [infinity](axiom_of_infinity "infinity"), [power set](axiom_of_power_set "power set"), and